itsbanjo/concession-kiosk-demo/readme.md

 | backend   | 192.168.100.104 |
 | mongodb   | 192.168.100.105 |

 The playbook may attempt to connect to a different IP.
-Update the *inventory* to connect successfully.
+Update the ***inventory*** accordingly.

 2. During the provisionining, it will ask you which interface to use.
 Choose the one that is plugged in to your current network to create a bridge connection to your subnet.

 3. Run *ansible-playbook -i inventory --vault-password-file .passwd all.yaml -u vagrant*

 ### VCenter deployment

+1. The configuration for the folder, VM template name, and network VLAN is located in configuration.yaml which is exclusive for provision.yaml

+2. 3.
+To skip auto-registering to Satellite, simply leave bootstrap_foreman_fqdn in config.yaml empty.

-1. A RHEL8 VM template must be available for use before you can start provisioning the three tier application.
-2. The VM must contain open-vm-tools and perl for the VMware customization to successfully apply in the IP addresses.
+3. A RHEL8 VM template must be available for use before you can start provisioning the three tier application.
+Ensure that VM template contains open-vm-tools and perl for the VMware customization to successfully apply the network customizations.

-3.
-4. By default, the VM's are located in the /Testing folder of the in the VSphere.
-But this can be change at anytime by editing the *provision.yaml*
-5. All three nodes must be reachable by the ansible controller node and are able to successfully intercommunicate.
+4. All three nodes must be reachable by the ansible controller node and are able to successfully intercommunicate.
 Its preferred that these VM's are in the same VLAN and a flat subnet for demo purposes to ensure a simple and successful deployment.

-6. Create an ansible-vault named .majikmike in your working directory and should contain the following variables listed below.
+5. Create an ansible-vault named .majikmike in your working directory and should contain the following variables listed below.
 These are used for cloning a template and preconfiguring the network, hostname, and DNS name using open-vm-tools:
-7. For demo purposes, you can create a .passwd file that contains the vault password for ease of use.
-However, you must delete these after demo.

     vcenter_hostname:
     vcenter_username: